-Will your startup fail?
-The real stats…
+Will your startup business fail?

 A recent Harvard University study claims that 3 out of 4 venture-backed businesses fail.

 The U.S. Bureau of Labor Statistics shows about 50% of all new businesses survive 5 years or more, and about one-third survive 10-years or more.

 This is an interesting statistic because it shows you that a more mature business has a better chance to survive.

 According to the Small Business Administration (SBA) close to 66% of small businesses survive their first 2 years.
 What that means is that only about one-third of total businesses will fail during the first 2 years.
 The SBA also tells you that about 50% of businesses fail during the first year in business.